 It is important to stay very still to ensure the treatment targets the correct area.
 The radiation therapists will tell you when you can move.
 You will usually be able to breathe normally during the treatment.
-For some radiation to the chest area, you may be instructed to take a deep breath and hold it while the radiation is delivered.
+For treatment to some areas, such as the chest, you may be asked to take a deep breath and hold it while the radiation is delivered.

-The treatment itself takes only a few minutes, but each session may last 10–20 minutes because of the time it takes the radiation therapists to set up the equipment and put you into the correct position.
+The treatment itself takes only a few minutes, but each session of EBRT may last around 10–40 minutes because of the time it takes the radiation therapists to set up the equipment, place you into the correct position and then do the CT scan.
+The first session may take longer while checks are performed.
 You will be able to go home once the session is over.

-Discomfort during treatment
+Managing discomfort during treatment

-EBRT itself is painless – you won’t feel it happening.
-You may feel some discomfort when you’re lying on the treatment table, either because of the position you’re in or because of pain from the cancer.
-In this case, talk to the radiation oncology nurse about whether to take pain medicine before each session.
+EBRT itself is painless and you won’t feel it happening.
+If you feel some discomfort when you’re lying on the treatment table, tell the therapists – they can switch off the machine and start it again when you’re ready.
+If you’re in pain because of the position you’re in or because of pain from the cancer, talk to the radiation oncology nurse.
+They may suggest you take pain medicine before each session.

+EBRT does not make you radioactive because the radiation does not stay in your body after each treatment session.
 You will not need to take any special precautions with bodily fluids (as you would with chemotherapy).
-It is safe for you to be with family, friends, children and pregnant women and for them to come into the radiation therapy centre with you.
+It is safe for you to be with other people, including children and pregnant women, and for them to come to the radiation therapy centre with you.
 However, they cannot be in the room during the treatment.

 After the treatment session